High Protein Bean Salad Recipes

 Beans can be used in a number of recipes besides salads, including soups, sandwiches, casseroles, tacos and pasta dishes.
 Just think of your favorite recipe and there’s a good chance there’s a way to add beans to increase the protein and nutrients in the dish.

-Here are some high protein bean recipes to make this week:
+Here are some high protein bean recipes that are also good for your heart:

 Any salad can be turned into a high protein salad with the right ingredients.
 Both protein and fats help your body digest carbohydrates more slowly, giving you more energy throughout the day.
 Most beans have a similar nutritional profile, so experiment by adding different kinds of beans to your favorite salad recipes to see which ones you enjoy the most!